machitgarha/beh-tavan/README.md

 ## Documentation

 Although this is not a big project, but a minimal documentation is available.
 It lives in `docs` directory, [check it out now](./docs/README.md).

+### Analysis

+Data itself is not useful at all.
+What makes it useful is analyzing it, isn't it?
+See [what we understand from the output of the program](./docs/analysis/README.md).

 ## License